 Most of us do not recognize his name though we have probably heard of the missionary order he started: the Claretians, or as he called them, the Missionary Sons of the Immaculate Heart of Mary, who work still to serve the poor and under-served of the world.
 Many know the martyrs, servants, and teachers that he inspires.

-So like all of us, great and small, it is not just what we do in our lifetimes, but in the legacy we create by our lives whether or not anyone remembers our names.
+So like all of us, great and small, it is not just what we do in our lifetimes, but in the legacy of Christ's love we create by our lives of service to the Gospel whether or not anyone remembers our names.
 We are all saints, great and small, or at least striving to be saints.
-As All Saints Day approaches, let us recall the many saints whose names we do not know but who are part of the great cloud of witnesses who surround the throne of Christ crying out in praise and supplication for each of us - and today, Antony Mary Claret!
+As All Saints Day approaches, let us recall the many saints whose names we do not know or know so well but who are part of the great cloud of witnesses who surround the throne of Christ crying out in praise and supplication for each of us - and today, Antony Mary Claret!